 psql

-If the following is returned, it indicates that the secondary node has been successfully synchronized.
+If the following is returned, it indicates that the secondary node status is available.